Research in Progress

 Forthcoming:

-Along with Spencer Stewart and Marshall Butler (both at Purdue University), I am writing an article about the content of LDS Sacrament Meeting talks over the last few years.
+Along with Spencer Stewart at Purdue University, I am writing an article about the content of LDS Sacrament Meeting talks over the last few years.
 Spencer has built a corpus of transcripts from Sacrament Meetings from more than 1,000 wards across the U.S., Canada, and England from 2021 until now.
 We are exploring whether a ward’s location affects the subjects discussed in church, the way topics are framed, or the moral content of the messages delivered over the pulpit.

 Of late, I have become increasingly involved in Digital History projects and, specifically, the tech used in Natural Language Processing.
 This approach asks computers to make sense of large corpora, finding patterns and historical transitions that would be difficult for the unaided historian to find.
 Currently, I am partnering with other scholars (including undergraduates at BYU) to generate new research by using the following corpora: